 #13 Red Heads

 One other thing most people relate to Ireland and the Irish is having red hair.
-Though, if you think a majority of the Irish are naturally red-haired, you’ll be surprised to know that only about 10% of the Irish have red hair.
+However, if you think a majority of the Irish are naturally red-haired, you’ll be surprised to know that only about 10% of the Irish have red hair.
 Yet, there’s a reason for this being one of the most famous things about Ireland as it’s one of the countries with the highest number of red-haired people per capita.
 Only Scotland has a higher percentage with 13% of the people being red-haired.

 Around the world, only 1 to 2 % of the people have red hair, with red hair varying tremendously in hue from a deep burgundy or bright copper, to burnt orange and strawberry blond.
 So, people with naturally red hair are rare, but if you are fond of them, Ireland and Scotland are the best places to go!